harsh1960/Status-Saver-Pro/README.md

 Children’s Privacy

-Status Saver Pro does not knowingly collect data from children under the age of 13.
+Status Saver does not knowingly collect data from children under the age of 13.

 Changes to This Policy